A complete guide to AQA A-Level Psychology

 Paper 3 starts with a compulsory section on issues and debates (gender bias, culture bias, free will vs determinism, nature vs nurture, holism vs reductionism, idiographic vs nomothetic, ethical issues and ethical implications).
 It then moves to three options chosen by your school.

 Each option section is worth 24 marks and follows the same structure: Short structured questions, an applied scenario, and a 16-mark essay.
-The most commonly taught options are schizophrenia, relationships and aggression.
+You sit one topic from each of the three named option groups.
+Popular choices include schizophrenia, relationships and aggression.

 Common mistake on Paper 3 Students underprepare the issues and debates section because it feels abstract.
 It is worth 24 marks in total and follows predictable question patterns.
 Build a one-page summary of each debate with two arguments for and two against, plus a named study on each side.